SERAP-KEREM/TinyMerge/README.md

 - **🔲 Tile System:**
   Objects are placed on empty tiles.
 If all tiles are filled, the game is over. 🚫

-- **💥 Particle & Sound Effects:**
-  Visual and sound effects trigger during matches, joker use, and other important actions. 🎶✨

 - **🎲 Special Joker Powers:**
   - **Destroy Triple Item** – Removes three identical items from the board. 💣
   - **Item Shaker** – Applies random forces to the items on the board to potentially create new matches. 🌀